Arrive in Queenstown, New Zealand’s adventure capital.

 Driving time Te Anau to Wanaka 227 km / 141 miles, 3.5 hours

 Drive through historic Central Otago—past farmland, orchards and vineyards—to reach Wanaka, an alpine paradise with views so good it’s hard to put down your camera.

 Explore Wanaka this afternoon, you might like to make a visit to Wanaka Lavender Farm.
 Wander through 10 acres of beautiful lavender fields, meet their friendly farm animals, play garden games and enjoy a hot or cold drink at the café; Wanaka Lavender farm is a great place to unwind!

 The more adventurous might like to check out Wildwire – a Ferrata course on a rocky Wanaka hillside, showcasing some of the best waterfall views in Wanaka!
 Clip ‘N Climb is also available, as well as Crossfire gaming centre if you haven’t paid a visit yet.

 Relax and explore Wanaka – you may want to visit Puzzling World, Wanaka’s illusional attraction, or the National Toy and Transport Museum.
 Other options include strolling along one of Wanaka’s stunning walking tracks, relaxing on the lake’s edge or browsing through Wanaka’s boutique shops.

 You could also visit Rippon Vineyard and Tasting Room to sample local wines, or catch a film at Cinema Paradiso, Wanaka’s quirky local theatre.

 Driving time Wanaka to Queenstown 68 km / 42 miles, 1 hour

-Drive over the Crown Range, New Zealand’s highest State Highway, where you will drop your rental car off at Queenstown Airport and depart Queenstown.
+Drive over the Crown Range, one of New Zealand’s highest alpine roads, where you will drop your rental car off at Queenstown Airport and depart Queenstown.